jazzsequence/question-game/README.md

 The easiest way to play the game is to use Lando to set up a simple web environment on which to run it.
 A `.lando.yml` file has been provided to facilitate setting up the environment.
 Simply run `lando start` in the root project directory to start the game.

+You will also need to install [jq](https://jqlang.github.io/jq/) if you want to use the helper script to generate your game data files.
+This can be installed via Homebrew as described below.

 Alternately you can use a different virtual machine environment like [Vagrant](https://www.vagrantup.com/), your own [Docker](https://www.docker.com/) box, using a platform like [WAMP](http://www.wampserver.com/en/)/[MAMP](https://www.mamp.info/en/) or local [LAMP](https://www.digitalocean.com/community/tags/lamp-stack?type=tutorials) stack.
 The game is written in PHP, so it won't work without some server that's able to serve PHP files in a browser.

 ## Generating Game Data Files